 A good fruit filling is often wet in nature, so if you leave it on the shortcake biscuit for too long without being eaten, it will become soggy.
 This is why it's recommended to eat the shortcake soon after assembly.

-If you tried this Strawberry Blueberry Shortcake, please leave a ⭐️ star rating and share your feedback in the 📝 comments section below.
-I would truly appreciate it!
+🐝 If you tried this Strawberry Blueberry Shortcake, please leave a ⭐️ star rating and share your buzz in the 💬 comments below.
+I'd truly appreciate it!

 📖 Recipe